-- record modern history of the area from living sources
+- to record modern history of the area from living sources

-- research and record general and specific items of the area’s past
+- to research and record general and specific items of the area’s past

-- identify and attempt to safeguard heritage items of particular concern within the area
+- to identify and attempt to safeguard heritage items of particular concern within the area

-- provide regular talks and visits related to local and more general devon history
+- to provide regular talks and visits related to local and more general devon history

 More about the Group